 - He has been living in Paris for three months.

 - I worked at that bank for five years.

 We do not use for with "all day", "all the time":

 - I was there all day. (not

 - He has been working since he arrived.

 - I had lived in New York since my childhood.

-- It is a year since I saw her.
+- It was a year since I had seen her.

 - How long is it since you got married?